 We still occasionally question our shorter workweek, even three years in.
 It’s made us realize how important communication is.
 If someone is concerned about getting everything done, they need to talk to their team to shift priorities or share responsibilities.

 The past few years of shorter workweeks have been fulfilling, and it won't be the end of our experiments.
 What else will we try down the road?

 Even shorter or more flexible hours

 As long as work gets done, it doesn't matter how long it takes.
-Ideally, we set clear goals, and we work on it as our brain and ability allow us to.
+Ideally, we set clear goals, and we work on them as our brain and ability allow us to.
 Perhaps that looks like working on Fridays, but fewer hours each day.
-Or maybe it's an eight hour day, and then a day off, and then a two hour day.
+Or maybe it's an eight-hour day, and then a day off, and then a two-hour day.
 We don’t know what the future holds, but we know we want to empower each individual to be productive, in addition to us as a company.

 A greater commitment to impact

 Black lives matter and climate change are real, and as humans on Earth, it's our responsibility to address both.
 Last year we measured Wildbit’s environmental impact and set forth steps to reduce our carbon footprint.

 What if we can take it a step further?
 Imagine if everyone at Wildbit used a bit of their time off each week to give back to their community.
 What could teams and companies achieve if they took on the responsibility of making their cities more inclusive, safe, and conscious?